MoserMichael/teach-your-children-well/README.md

 - [on continental drift, and more](https://mosermichael.github.io/teach-your-children-well/talk-to-gemini--talking-about-geology-and-more.htm)

-(_funny thing: Language models have one acceptable occupation - programming, Everything else they are used for is frowned upon, for whatever reasons...._)
+(_funny thing: Language models have one socially acceptable occupation - programming.
+Everything else they are used for is frowned upon, for whatever reasons and regarded as AI slop_)

 ------